Everything you wanted to know about Data Analysis and Fitting but were afraid to ask: Averages and error bars

 \subsubsection{Bootstrap}

-The bootstrap, like the jackknife, is a resampling of the $N$ data points Whereas jackknife considers $N$ new data sets, each of containing all the original data points minus one, bootstrap uses $\nb$ data sets each containing $N$ points obtained by random (Monte Carlo) sampling of the original set of $N$ points.
+The bootstrap, like the jackknife, is a resampling of the $N$ data points.
+A brief discussion, in the context of data analysis is given in Ref.~\cite{newman:99}.
+Whereas jackknife considers $N$ new data sets, each of containing all the original data points minus one, bootstrap uses $\nb$ data sets each containing $N$ points obtained by random (Monte Carlo) sampling of the original set of $N$ points.
 During the Monte Carlo sampling, the probability that a data point is picked is $1/N$ irrespective of whether it has been picked before.
 (In the statistics literature this is called picking from a set ``with replacement''.)
 Hence a given data point $x_i$ will, \textit{on average}, appear once in each Monte Carlo-generated data set, but may appear not at all, or twice, and so on.
 The probability that $x_i$ appears $n_i$ times is close to a Poisson distribution with mean unity.
 However, it is not exactly Poissonian because of the constraint in Eq.~(\ref{constraint}) below.
 It turns out that we shall need to include the deviation from the Poisson distribution even for large $N$.
-We shall use the term ``bootstrap'' data sets to denote the Monte Carlo-generated data sets.
+We shall use the term ``bootstrap'' to denote the Monte Carlo-generated data sets.

 More precisely, let us suppose that the number of times $x_i$ appears in a bootstrap data set is $n_i$.
 Since each bootstrap dataset contains exactly $N$ data points, we have the constraint

 Consider one of the $N$ variables $x_i$.
 Each time we generate an element in a bootstrap dataset the probability that it is $x_i$ is $1/N$, which we will denote by $p$.
 From standard probability theory, the probability that $x_i$ occurs $n_i$ times is given by a binomial distribution